Forgetfulness: Knowing When to Ask for Help

 - Being unable to follow directions

-- Getting disoriented about time, people, and places
+- Getting confused about time, people, and places

 - Neglecting personal safety, hygiene, and nutrition